hdShang/arxiv-daily/docs/cs-RO/2025-09-30/papers/250926642v1-mla-a-multisensory-language-action-model-for-multimodal-understandin.md

 ---
 layout: default
-title: MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation
+title: "MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation"
 ---

 # MLA: A Multisensory Language-Action Model for Multimodal Understanding and Forecasting in Robotic Manipulation